sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 SRID=28992;MULTILINESTRING((185204.075 341034.964,185204.484 341035.986), ... ,(185276.402 341212.688,185279.319 341220.196,185280.06 341221.996))
 ```

-EWKT also shows spatial reference identifier and in our example, we have a dataset in [Amersfoort / RD New](https://epsg.io/28992) spatial reference system, that is why displayed SRID is 28992.
+EWKT also shows spatial reference identifier and in this example, you have a dataset in [Amersfoort / RD New](https://epsg.io/28992) spatial reference system, that is why displayed SRID is 28992.

 Lastly, look at the WKB output.
 Run the following query: